Notimex

 It was originally called Agencia Mexicana de Noticias Notimex.
 Its goals, according to law, were contributing to the realization of the people's right to information through the provision of professional news services, to Mexican state and any other person, entity or public body or private, domestic or foreign, with genuine editorial independence (Article 1).
 Notimex's slogan is "News Agency of the Mexican State".

 In June 2006, following reform of its charter, its official name became Agencia de Noticias del Estado Mexicano.
 The principal reform was independence from the Secretary of the Interior and administration by a governing board composed of representatives of the state.

-The agency has been on strike since February 21, 2020, and halted its news operations in June of the same year.
+Before its dissolution in December 2023, the agency had been on strike since February 21, 2020, and halted its news operations in June of that same year.